marklarr/mayday/README.md

 ## Benchmarking

 You may be concerned about how much overhead this will add to your build process.
-To see how quickly your `mayday` checks execute, use `mayday benchmark`
+To see how quickly your `mayday` checks execute, use

+  $ mayday benchmark

 ## Caveats

 * Since `mayday` uses [sourcify]() to write your custom `warning` and `errors` blocks to a build phase, all [gotchas in sourcify](https://github.com/ngty/sourcify#gotchas) apply to your blocks.
 * Generating efficient code to write into the build phase is difficult. `MayDay::ScriptGenerator#to_ruby` could definitely by optimized.

+## Uninstallation

+  $ mayday down

 ## Contributing